 In the rules of procedure for the board of directors, the instructions for the CEO and the instructions for financial reporting, all of which have been adopted by the board of directors, the allocation of the roles and responsibilities have been stated to contribute to an effective management of the company’s risks.
 The board of directors has also established an audit committee whose tasks mainly include to monitor the effectiveness of the company’s internal control, internal audit and risk management, to be informed about the audit of the annual report and consolidated financial statements, and to review and monitor the auditor’s impartiality and independence.

 In addition to the above-mentioned controls, the company has standard operating procedures that govern the control and quality of its drug development (including requirement to its partners participating in drug development).
 With regards to risk assessments, these are carried out in connection with strategic planning and forecasting work and specific risk sessions are held to identify and quantify as well as evaluate and decide how the identified risks can be managed and, if possible, be eliminated.
 The presentation of the identified risks shall, as a minimum, be submitted to the board of directors once per year.
-The company’s most recent risk assessment session was held in August 2018.
 Within the board of directors, the Audit Committee is responsible for continuously assessing the company’s risks.